bartonlp/site-class/README.md

 SiteClass PHP class mini framework for simple, small websites.

 This project has several parts that can function standalone or combined.

 * siteautoload.class.php : Autoload classes and reads a .sitemap.php file to initialize the system.
 * Database.class.php : provides a wrapper for several different database engines.

 <ul>
 1. Mysql  (depreciated)
 2. Mysqli (most rigorously tested)
 3. sqlite
 4. POD    (least tested)
 </ul>

 * dbTables.class.php : uses the functionality of Database.class.php to make creating tables easy.
 * Error and Exception classes
 * SiteClass.class.php : tools for making creating a site a little easier.
 The class provides methods to help with headers, banners, footers and more.

 ## Install

-To start this framework is meant for Linux not Windows.
+To start, this framework is meant for Linux not Windows.
 I don't use Windows, like it or have it so nothing has been tried on Windows.
 I use Linux Mint which is an Ubuntu derivative which is a Debian derivative.
 I have not tried this package on any distributions that do not evolve from Debian.

 There are several ways to install this project.

 ### Download The ZIP File

 Download the ZIP file from GitHub.
 Expand it and move the 'includes' directory somewhere.
 On a system with Apache2 I usually put the 'includes' directory in the /var/www directory that Apache creates.
 Apache also usually creates /var/www/html and makes this the default DocumentRoot.